 But I want to get better.

 So, I decided to interview ten writers I admire, from different roles, industries, and genres.
-Each offered a piece of wisdom too great not to share.
+Each offered their best writing tips, including a piece of wisdom too great not to share.

-Here it is: a list of 10 tips on how to become a better writer.
+12 tips on how to become a better writer